 There are currently approximately ten holders of Class 1(1) licences, including large retail operations such as Lloyds, Barclays, RBSI and HSBC.
 A Class 1(2) licence permits the holder to accept deposits from restricted depositors, such as corporates, trusts and high net worth individuals meeting certain criteria.
 In contrast to Class 1(1), Class 1(2) applicants are not required to be part of an established banking group.
 A Class 1(3) licence is also aimed at attracting new overseas banks that wish to establish a representative office in this jurisdiction.
 The activities of a Class 1(3) licence holder are restricted, and a representative office may not carry on deposit-taking business in the Island.

-The FSA has recently published a discussion paper on proposed changes to update some of the Island’s primary legislation pertaining to itself and its regulatory functions.
-At this early stage of the consultation process, it does not appear as though any of these changes will affect the loan market in this jurisdiction.
+The FSA keeps constantly under review the Island’s legislation pertaining to itself and its regulatory functions.
+However, it does not appear as though any of these reviews will affect the loan market in this jurisdiction.

 Banks that are also undertaking “full deposit-taking” activities in or from the Isle of Man are required to hold a Class 1(1) licence issued by the FSA.
 In accordance with its stated licensing policy, the FSA will not issue such a licence to a new start-up Class 1(1) deposit-taking business that is not part of an established group of companies with an existing deposit-taking business within that group, due to the inherent risks to depositors.
 However, a new start-up Class 1(2) deposit-taking business may be permitted by the FSA, if it is part of a substantial, established group (whether based outside or in the Island), and subject to the relevant competency and experience of the proposed key persons, and adequate financial resources being available to support the establishment of its business.